rusticlion/Manastorm/manastorm_codebase_dump.md

             -- NEW: Draw Barrier vertical cylinder lines if applicable if slot.active and slot.isShield then
-                 -- Use the slot's defenseType value directly rather than trying to check the spell if slot.defenseType == "barrier" then
+                 -- Use the slot's defenseType value directly rather than trying to check the spell if slot.defenseType == Constants.ShieldType.BARRIER then
                     -- Recalculate color/alpha or retrieve if stored (recalculating is safer here) local shieldColor = ShieldSystem.getShieldColor(slot.defenseType)
                     local pulseAmount = 0.2 + math.abs(math.sin(love.timer.getTime() * 2)) * 0.3